Beijing is one of the oldest cities in the world. It’s also one of the largest.

 Depending on where you stay, you’ll find A, C, and I plug sockets, so if you want to charge your electronics, then make sure you have adapters to match.

-You may also need a voltage converter to keep your electronics safe, so make sure you buy an all-in-one adapter/converter.
+You may also need a voltage converter (e.g. if you’re from the US) to keep your electronics safe, so make sure you buy an all-in-one adapter/converter.

 9. Prepare yourself for the toilets

-A local squat toilet.
+Brace yourself for a local squat toilet!
 Image supplied by Gayle Aggiss.

-I wish I could tell you that the squat toilets aren’t as bad as some people say, but for me they were a constant challenge.
+I wish I could tell you that the squat toilets aren’t as bad as some people say, but they are a constant challenge.

-My advice is to always have toilet paper with you (the toilets usually won’t have any) and avoid any puddles you see on your way into your stall.
+My advice is to always have toilet paper with you as the toilets usually won’t have any.

-You should also carry a bottle of sanitizer with you wherever you go, as many bathrooms in Beijing don’t have soap.
+You should also carry a bottle of sanitizer with you wherever you go, as most public bathrooms in Beijing don’t have soap.

 10. Just accept the noises